-IPL, AVEC = %0000.
-Since the chip selects are not being used during interrupt acknowledge cycles, the interrupt fields are set to zeros.
+AVEC = %0000.
+Since the chip selects are not being used during interrupt-acknowledge cycles, this field is cleared to zero.

-7.11.2 Configuring the Boot ROM Chip Select
+7.12.2 Configuring the Boot ROM Chip Select

 The following paragraphs describe the configuration of the boot ROM chip select in Figure 7-5.